nare-shh/Food-Image-Classification-using-Vision-Transformer-ViT-in-PyTorch/README.md

 In this project:
 - We implement the **Vision Transformer (ViT)** from scratch using PyTorch.
-- We classify images from a food dataset such as **Food-101** or a custom food image dataset.
+- We classify images from a food dataset a custom food image dataset.
 - The model learns to identify different food categories based on visual patterns.

----

-## 📁 Folder Structure